 One member of the IWG offers beside GOTS as their basic standard one further standard for certification that complies with GOTS but contains some additional requirements:

 The global mechanism in the textile industry needed a common approach of leading standard setters in the niche market of organic textiles to create a considerable awareness in the retail market and to the end consumer.
-With IVN, Soil Association, OTA and Japan Organic Cotton Association four nameable organisations have taken the responsibility and committed to implement this standard in their schemes.
+With IVN, Soil Association, OTA and Japan Organic Cotton Association four notable organisations have taken the responsibility and committed to implement this standard in their schemes.
 Supported by the remarkable growth in consumption of organic fibre (especially cotton) worldwide the Global Organic Textile Standard is in an excellent position to become the benchmark for an international common understanding of environmental friendly production systems and social accountability in the organic textile sector.
-The International Working Group will further do its best to establish the GOTS approach as a transparent and reliable system, where the industry and consumers can count on.
+The operating unit, Global Standard gGmbH will further do its best to establish the GOTS approach as a transparent and reliable system, where the industry and consumers can count on.